toolisticon/ssl-hostinfo-prometheus-exporter/README.md

 INFO @ 2019-04-02T13:57:43.024Z : Skipping invalid response for mozilla scoring
 ```
 and the logs in JSON format within the directy `logs`

+>NOTE: You can omit the port, it will default to 443.

 ## Troubleshooting